 If you’re saddled with debt, your priority should be to pay off your bills so that you can attain financial freedom.
 The way to do that?
 Start with a budget.

-“A lot of people look at being told to do a budget as if their life is being restricted,” Clark says.
+“A lot of people look at being told to do a budget as if their life is being restricted,” money expert Clark Howard says.
 “But the whole idea of budgeting is freeing because you’re getting your life under control, creating more choices and reducing anxiety.”

 Start Saving Money